Software Project Estimation. Three words are guaranteed to make anyone in software development shift uncomfortably in their seat. Until now.

 In an ideal world, the person doing the estimate for a project should be someone who has built software and done estimates before.
 Estimating a software project is itself a valuable skill.
 The more you do it the better you get.
 Because every estimate is shaped by the estimator’s personal heuristics and past experiences, the ideal person is someone who has also worked on a similar project.

-- Identify the team needed to deliver your project.
+- The team needed to deliver your project

-- Estimate the monthly and/or total cost for your software project.
+- The monthly and/or total cost for your software project

 I’ve already mentioned how estimating is akin to predicting the future.
 The more information you consider, the better your model of the future will be.
 In other words, if you skip the requirements phase your estimate will have a lot of uncertainty.
 When I am asked to give an estimate on a project without proper requirements, I often refer to this as a “ballpark” or a “guess” because my margin of error will be very high.
 The more refined the requirements are, and the more thought and work are put into the estimate, the lower the margin of error on the estimate.